Updated: Apr 25

 Schedule a time that works for you.

 Make sure you have a private space to talk without interruption.
 As a therapist I understand that this can difficult.
-Clients have spoken with me from their cars, that works too.
+Clients have spoken with me on occasion from their cars, not ideal but it has been necessary.

 Consider using earphones – try with and without.